 Cryptic crossword clues may seem very confusing at first and make no sense, but there is actually a very logical method to the madness!

-Cryptic clues usually include one or more definitions (sometimes it's a bit cryptic!) and a wordplay element to the clue where the answer is formed by building and manipulating the words in the clue, often guided by what are known as indicators which tell you what you need to do.
+Cryptic clues usually include one or more straight definitions (although sometimes it's a bit cryptic!) and a wordplay element to the clue where the answer is formed by building and manipulating the words in the clue, often guided by what are known as indicators which tell you what you need to do.
 However the surface reading of the clue, which usually has little to do with the answer, can be very misleading and make it difficult to spot cryptic indicators.

 Sometimes a clue will instruct you to rearrange the letters of words in the clue to give you the answer.
 This is called an anagram, and can be indicated by any word that suggests movement, construction, destruction, confusion, mixing or any other number of indicators that suggest the letters might not be quite right!
 They are also known as anagrinds.
 This has by far the biggest set of possible indicators, with our list holding well over 2,000 words and phrases.